mehrbains/MICB475_Team6/README.md

   - Wrote all required information for the proposal

 AGENDA:
-- show Ritu the results of the alpha rarefaction curve and the proposed max sampling depth (how many reads and samples would be kept)
+- Show Ritu the results of the alpha rarefaction curve and the proposed max sampling depth (how many reads and samples would be kept)
 - Come up with a gameplan of how to distribute the work among the group
-- - Research Q: How does the composition and function of the gastric mucosal microbiome vary with age across different stages of gastric cancer?
+- Research Q: How does the composition and function of the gastric mucosal microbiome vary with age across different stages of gastric cancer?
 - Experimental aims:
   - 1) Analyze the relationship between age and alpha diversity of the gastric mucosal microbiome for different stages of gastric cancer
     2) Identify if age has a significant effect on the beta diversity of the gastric mucosal microbiome at different stages of gastric cancer